 Do you LOVE these muffin liners?
 Me too, I bought 200 😉 Whenever I post a muffin recipe I am asked if I made the liners, I did not they are from Amazon and are called (affiliate link) tulip parchment paper liners.

-How to Make the BEST Sweet Potato Pineapple Muffins:
+How to Make the BEST Sweet Potato Pineapple Muffins

 I keep switching the name pineapple sweet potato? sweet potato pineapple?
 Both ingredients are equally important and thus… I can't decide who gets top billing.
 I digress.